GabeScott/standard-works-vault/General Conference/2010 April - Continue in Patience.md

 Never give up on anyone.
 And that includes not giving up on yourself.

-I believe that every one of us, at one time or another, can identify with the servant in Christ’s parable who owed money to the king and who pled with the king, saying, “Lord, have patience with me.”
+I believe that every one of us, at one time or another, can identify with the servant in Christ’s parable who owed money to the king and who pled with the king, saying, “Lord, have patience with me.”[^3]

+## The Lord’s Way and Time

 The children of Israel waited 40 years in the wilderness before they could enter the promised land.
 Jacob waited 7 long years for Rachel.
 The Jews waited 70 years in Babylon before they could return to rebuild the temple.
 The Nephites waited for a sign of Christ’s birth, even knowing that if the sign did not come, they would perish.
-Joseph Smith’s trials in Liberty Jail caused even the prophet of God to wonder, “How long?”
+Joseph Smith’s trials in Liberty Jail caused even the prophet of God to wonder, “How long?”[^4]

 In each case, Heavenly Father had a purpose in requiring that His children wait.